Bercik1337/init/README.md

 00-backup-current.sh	Copies current configuration. bashrc and other files that will be changed.

-01-prep-user.sh		Prepare user env. bashrc vimrc nanorc, and so on...
+01-prep-user.sh		Prepare user env:  bashrc vimrc nanorc, and so on...

 02-prep-root.sh		Same as 01 but for root.
 Plus some more con/var files often used on my boxes.